cjnaz/cjnfuncs/README.md

 ## Key changes since the prior major public release (version 3.0)

-Several issues with Windows support were fixed.
+- Several issues with Windows support were fixed.

-`configman.config_item()` now supports a safe_mode switch, which will speed up Windows usage of loadconfig() as some risk.
+- `configman.config_item()` now supports a safe_mode switch, which will speed up Windows usage of loadconfig() at some risk.
 See the note on `config_item()`.

-Named child loggers are now implemented on several cjnfuncs modules.
+- Named child loggers are now implemented on several cjnfuncs modules.
 By default, logging from cjnfuncs modules is disabled (logging events are usually at the INFO or DEBUG level, while the default logging level is set to WARNING).
 For example, logging from configman may be enabled by `logging.getLogger('cjnfuncs.configman').setLevel(logging.INFO)`, or using `core.set_logging.level(logging.INFO, 'cjnfuncs.configman')`.

-Changed mungePath set_attributes from default True to default False to avoid long processing time on Windows by default.
+- Changed mungePath set_attributes from default True to default False to avoid long processing time on Windows by default.

 <br/>